wraabe/Sum14DHCourseDev/CommandLine/CommandLinePowerShellTerminal.md

 Before the graphical user interface (GUI), a command line is how users interacted with computers.
-To take up the command line is about like switching from an automatic transmission to a manual transmission with a stickshift.
+To take up the command line is about like switching from a car with an automatic transmission to one with manual transmission with a stick shift.
 On the command line, you have  more power, but you must learn to use a command line well to take on more responsibility.
-Instructions below assume that you are an Administrator on your operating system and/or that you have selected to run a routine in the Administrator mode.
+Instructions below assume that you are an Administrator on your operating system and/or that you are working in an Administrator mode.

 Windows had two different command line interfaces, MS-DOS (command.exe or cmd.exe) and PowerShell (powershell.exe).
 MS-DOS ships with all versions of Windows, but PowerShell may need to be installed.

-Modern Macintosh computers (beginning with OS X) are a UNIX-based operating system.
-When you launch the terminal, you have access to full range of UNIX commands.
-Much online advice for open-access software presumes that you know how to access and use the command line and that you know UNIX commands also work in on Macintosh computers.
+On Macintosh computers, you will use a UNIX shell.
+The default Apple shell is called the Terminal.

 ## About Windows Command Line Tools